Theodorescsa/anonymouslyapp/README.md

-# A simple backend system using DJANGO and DJANGO REST FRAMEWORK[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.
+# A simple backend system using DJANGO and DJANGO REST FRAMEWORK
+[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.
 ## Requirements
 - Python 3.11
 - Django 5.1.4